-The common dolphin may be one of the most widely distributed species of cetaceans, as it is found world-wide in temperate, tropical, and subtropical seas.
-In the North Atlantic, common dolphins occur over the continental shelf along the 200-2000-m isobaths and over prominent underwater topography from 50° N to 40° S latitude (Evans 1994).
-The species is less common south of Cape Hatteras, although schools have been reported as far south as eastern Florida (Gaskin 1992).
-In waters off the northeastern USA coast common dolphins are distributed along the continental slope (100 to 2.000 m) and are associated with Gulf Stream features (CETAP 1982; Selzer and Payne 1988; Waring et al. 1992; Hamazaki 2002).
+The common dolphin may be one of the most widely distributed species of cetaceans, as it is found world-wide in temperate and subtropical seas.
+In the North Atlantic, common dolphins occur over the continental shelf along the 100-2000-m isobaths and over prominent underwater topography and east as to the mid-Atlantic Ridge (29°W) (Doksaeter et al. 2008; Waring et al. 2008).
+The species is less common south of Cape Hatteras, although schools have been reported as far south as the Georgia/South Carolina border (32° N) (Jefferson et al. 2009).
+In waters off the northeastern USA coast common dolphins are distributed along the continental slope and are associated with Gulf Stream features (CETAP 1982; Selzer and Payne 1988; Waring et al. 1992; Hamazaki 2002).
 They occur from Cape Hatteras northeast to Georges Bank (35° to 42°N) during mid-January to May (Hain et al. 1981; CETAP 1982; Payne et al. 1984).
 Common dolphins move onto Georges Bank and the Scotian Shelf from mid-summer to autumn.
 Selzer and Payne (1988) reported very large aggregations (greater than 3,000 animals) on Georges Bank in autumn.
 Common dolphins are occasionally found in the Gulf of Maine (Selzer and Payne 1988).
 Migration onto the Scotian Shelf and continental shelf off Newfoundland occurs during summer and autumn when water temperatures exceed 11°C (Sergeant et al. 1970; Gowans and Whitehead 1995).

-Westgate (2005) tested the proposed one-populationstock model using a molecular analysis of mitochondrial DNA (mtDNA), as well as a morphometric analysis of cranial specimens.
-Both genetic analysis and skull morphometrics failed to provide evidence (p>0.05) of more then a single population in the western North Atlantic, supporting the proposed one stock model.
+Westgate (2005) tested the proposed onepopulation-stock model using a molecular analysis of mitochondrial DNA (mtDNA), as well as a morphometric analysis of cranial specimens.
+Both genetic analysis and skull morphometrics failed to provide evidence (p>0.05) of more than a single population in the western North Atlantic, supporting the proposed one stock model.
 However, when western and eastern North Atlantic common dolphin mtDNA and skull morphology were compared, both the cranial and mtDNA results showed evidence of restricted gene flow (p<0.05) indicating that these two areas are not panmictic.
 Cranial specimens from the two sides of the North Atlantic differed primarily in elements associated with the rostrum.
 These results suggest that common dolphins in the western North Atlantic are composed of a single panmictic group whereas gene flow between the western and eastern North Atlantic is limited (Westgate 2005; 2007).